-Your Supra boat cover is made from the finest canvas and webbing to insure that your boat will be protected in the off season.
+Your Supra boat cover is made from the finest canvas and webbing to ensure that your boat will be protected in the off season.
 The cover has been designed to fit securely around each boat.
-If you new cover does not seem to be snug, a shrinkage allowance has been sized in.

 Use the following procedure when covering the boat: